What Are Breadcrumbs

 How to use the breadcrumbs?

-The right usage of the breadcrumbs is important in order to benefit the user and increase your website’s engagement.
+The right usage of breadcrumbs is important in order to benefit the user and increase your website’s engagement.

 Before you start using breadcrumbs for the website, check the website navigation structure or the site map.